pinwheelovefaye/academic-kickstart/content/publication/conference-paper2/index.md

 Please cite the linked poster as:

-Chao, Fengqing; Alkema, Leontine (2013): How Informative are Vital Registration Data for Estimating Maternal Mortality?
-A Bayesian Analysis of WHO Adjustment Data and Parameters (poster for IUSSP 2013). figshare.
-Poster. doi: [m9.figshare.12400973](https://doi.org/10.6084/m9.figshare.12400973)
+Chao, Fengqing, and Leontine Alkema.
+2013.
+"How Informative Are Vital Registration Data for Estimating Maternal Mortality?
+A Bayesian Analysis of WHO Adjustment Data and Parameters (poster for IUSSP 2013)". figshare. doi:[m9.figshare.12400973](https://doi.org/10.6084/m9.figshare.12400973)